usarscotus/legal-directory/frcp/rule_45.md

 (i) At any time, on notice to the commanded person, the serving party may move the court for the district where compliance is required for an order compelling production or inspection.

-(ii) These acts may be required only as directed in the order, and the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance.
+&nbsp;&nbsp;(ii) These acts may be required only as directed in the order, and the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance.

 &nbsp;&nbsp;(3) Quashing or Modifying a Subpoena.